Home / LHS Weekly Update

 AAPI CLUB: We are hosting a potluck on Wednesday November 12 in room 500.
 Bring your favorite dish and celebrate the diverse flavors across cultural communities!

-.COOKING CLUB: The Cooking Club will hold its annual potluck on Thursday, December 4th, 2025.
-All members are invited to join us in Room #512 at 2:55 PM.
-Bring your favorite dish and celebrate the diverse flavors across cultural communities!
+.COOKING CLUB: The Cooking Club is meeting on Thursday (January 29, 2026) in room 407 at 2:55 pm.
 We look forward to seeing all the members.
-Contact Dr. D. Ok ( dok@basdschools.org ) , or Ms. S. Veziroglu (sveziroglu@basdschools.org) for more information.
+Contact Dr. D. Ok (dok@basdschools.org) , or Ms. S. Veziroglu (sveziroglu@basdschools.org) for more information.

 CREATIVE WRITING CLUB: Calling all students interested in creative writing!
 This is a new club that is focused on creative writing, peer editing, and working towards publishing a bi-yearly digital volume.
 We meet on Tuesdays from 2:30-3:30 in the Art Gallery (room 204).
 Reach out to Mrs. Tanzos for more information – ktanzos@basdschools.org